Jan van Zanen: Mayor of Utrecht

 From 1 January 2014 to 1 July 2020, he was the 330th mayor of Utrecht.
 On 3 June 2015, the members of the Association of Netherlands Municipalities (VNG) chose Van Zanen as its new president.
 In this framework, since 15 November 2019, he has been co-president of the UCLG and executive president of the CEMR.
 On 18 June 2015, Marcel Guinchard, president of the French Chamber of Commerce, and the French ambassador Laurent Pic presented Van Zanen with the 'Prix de la Personnalité de l'Année 2015'.
 On 27 May 2016, Japanese ambassador Hiroshi Inomata presented him with an imperial award in the order of the Rising Sun, Golden Rays with Cravatte for his 'exceptional contribution to promoting the relationship and cultural and economic relations between the Netherlands and Japan'.

 On 15 November 2016, the French ambassador Philippe Lalliot presented him with the medals associated with the National Order of the Legion of Honour.
 Van Zanen was decorated for his contribution to relations between France and the Netherlands.
 This particularly related to his involvement in the Grand Départ of the Tour de France in Utrecht, as well as his role in launching the French-Netherlands economic year in the summer of 2015.
 On 8 November 2017, he took sick leave following his diagnosis of malignant prostate cancer at the beginning of September of that year.
 On 30 December 2017, he resumed his work as mayor.

 On 8 June 2018, Van Zanen received the Clear Language Award in the category of clearest mayor of the Netherlands.
 This award is an initiative of the VU Language Centre and is presented annually to a well-known Dutch national with exceptional language skills.
 On 12 April 2019, governor Bauke Boersma from Rotary International presented Van Zanen with the medals associated with the honorary title Paul Harris Fellow of The Rotary Foundation. '...
 To reflect our appreciation for the real and meaningful contribution to promoting international relations and friendship between all nations of the world ...'.
 On 18 July 2019, the municipal council proposed that Van Zanen should be reappointed as mayor.
 His reappointment formally started on 7 January 2020.
 On that occasion, he referred to Utrecht as "The city of my dreams".
 On his retirement as Mayor of Utrecht on 30 June 2020, Van Zanen received the golden city medal.

 Mayor of The Hague

 On 1 July 2020, Van Zanen was appointed Mayor of The Hague.
-On 11 October 2020, during the Utrecht Rainbow Festival, he was presented with the Annie Brouwer-Korf Award 2020 for his contribution to the acceptance and visibility of the LGBTI+-community.
+On 11 October 2020, during the Utrecht Rainbow Festival, he was presented with the Annie Brouwer-Korf Award 2020 for his contribution to the acceptance and visibility of the LGBTQ+-community.
 On 24 October 2021, the Spanish ambassador María Jesús Alonso Jiménez presented Van Zanen on behalf of King Felipe VI the Orden de Isabel la Católica in the rank of Commander (Encomienda).
 Van Zanen was decorated for his contribution to the relations between Spain and the Netherlands.